pandurangbabar/magento2-module-helloworld/README.md

 * Skype - live:pandurang.babar

 #### Installation of module:

+> [!NOTE]
+> I installed and tested this module for Magento 2.4.7-p1.

   1. Please take a pull of this repository and add module code in the "app/code/Pmb/Helloworld" folder.
   2. Run below commands <br>